 8. Multiple Ancestries of Homo Sapiens

-Evolutionary schemes and complex system perspectives are also being employed by the fields of primate studies, archaeology and anthropology to better explain how simians became hominids and social humans.
-This multiplex emergence is considered to occur through a co-evolution of increasing brain size, dexterous tool making and especially social interactions facilitated by novel language abilities.
-These diverse citations report reconstructions of the meandering, interlinked pathway.
-No longer a linear march to homo sapiens, it is replete with branching and interbreeding.
-Who then is late collaborative humankind to finally commence on this retrospective?
-What is a self-revealing genesis universe trying to learn and achieve through our phenomenal education, witness and co-creation?
+Complex, network system perspectives are also being employed by the fields of primate studies, archaeology and anthropology to better explain how simians became hominids and onto phenomenal humans.
+This multi-faceted emergence is considered to occur through a co-evolution of increasing brain size, dexterous tool making and especially sociable interactions facilitated by language and know-how abilities.
+In reflective regard, Earth life can be seen adorn itself with a global species whom can altogether reconstruct the long, arduous course that got us here.
+No longer a linear march to homo sapiens, new fossil finds, along with paleogenetic analyses trace a chancy, meandering trek replete with dead ends, branchings and much interbreeding.
+Similar innovative advances have now allowed cultural, artifactual, knowledge content and migratory passages to be recovered.
+One may be prompted by a wide-screen curiosity to wonder about a self-revealing genesis universe which seems trying to describe and explain to itself by our nascent witness and co-creation.

 , .
 Neanderthal Code. http://channel.nationalgeographic.com/episode/neanderthal-code-3228.
 A two hour program first shown on the National Geographic Channel on September 21, 2009 which along with a well done scientific dramatization makes a revolutionary claim.
 Until now the Neanderthal race was thought to have gone extinct under pressures from smarter, more linguistic Cro Magnon, “modern man” peoples.
 Neanderthals were thus relegated as inferior and not ancestral.
 But now recent DNA sequencings from Neanderthal bones can be compared with homo sapiens DNA, and since the two hominids could interbreed, we 21st century human folks really ought to consider ourselves as a hybrid.
 For example, a FoxP2 “language gene” thought to be unique to us, is also found in the Neanderthal genome.
 A main commentator and authority is Erik Trinkaus, who with Ian Tattersall and others present a fascinating case that rather than lineages dying off, in fact they may often meld into each other and form such a synthesis.